in this article:

 A ‘swap a handbag for a free facial’ promotion saw Caci clinics donate 1,040 handbags to Dress for Success, whose mission is to help women achieve economic independence by providing the skills, confidence and professional attire they need to get back into the workforce.

 And The Coffee Club raised $30,000 for the SPCA through turning Cupcake Day into Cupcake Week, with cafés throughout the country baking specially-decorated cupcakes to raise money for the cause.

-According to the 2017 Survey of Franchising, almost a quarter of all franchises in New Zealand contribute over $100,000 every year.
+According to the 2017 Survey of Franchising, almost a quarter of all franchises in New Zealand contribute over $100,000 each to charities every year.
 It’s appropriate, then, to look behind the scenes at how franchises choose their charities and how franchisees get involved in helping the communities they serve.

 Hell Pizza hasn’t always had the best of reputations as a corporate citizen.
 A series of controversial promotions during the brand’s management by TPF resulted in a lot of customers being alienated.
 Ben Cumming, the company’s general manager, says, ‘When the original owners bought the brand back in 2009, we made a conscious decision to rein it in, to stay edgy but within a range people were comfortable with.
 We also needed to build up some goodwill.

 ‘We were already doing a lot of good things in the community but we weren’t good at communicating it, so we realised we had to tell people about those things.’
 That turned into Satan’s Little Helper, a programme which asks Kiwis to nominate kids who, for whatever reason, are going through Hell.